7 evidence-based principles based on the law and what research tells us works best to support young people.

 Building this Principle into your strategies

-• If parents and carers understand and can exercise their rights
+• Parents and carers understand and can exercise their rights.

-• If they are happy with the support available
+• Parents and carers are satisfied with the support available.

 Resources related to Principle